Bathybembix aeola

-Bathybembix aeola, common name the changing margarite, is a species of sea snail, a marine gastropod mollusk in the family Eucyclidae.
+Bathybembix aeola, common name the changing margarite, is a species of sea snail, a marine gastropod mollusc in the family Calliotropidae.

 Description

 The size of the shell varies between 40 mm and 50 mm.

 (Original description by Watson) The high shell is concavely conical.
 It is carinated, sculptured on the upper whorls, and smooth or wrinkled below.
 It is thin, with a tumid lirated base.
 It is narrowly umbilicated, with a smooth epidermis, thin, but especially so on the base.
 The shell is more or less nacreous all over under a thin porcellanous upper layer.

 Sculpture: The first three whorls (after the embryonic apex) are reticulated by three sharp remote spirals, and rather stronger, slightly oblique longitudinals, which rise at their intersection into small sharp pyramidal tubercles.
 The interstices are a little broader than high.
 This system gradually dies out and leaves the surface smooth, only the row of infrasutural tubercles survives in an enlarged but depressed form.
 And springing from these some sinuous oblique and slightly irregular longitudinal puckerings appear on the body whorl, which is nearly bisected by the sharpish, slightly expressed, finely tubercled carina.
 This bisection of the body whorl arises from the great prolongation and tumidity of the base On this base, below the carina, are five narrow, equally parted, spiral threads, and two intra-umbilical ones, which are more contiguous.
 Besides this larger system of sculpture, the whole surface is covered with minute, oblique, irregular, and interrupted puckerings of the epidermis.